siscodr/CSSE374Misfits/README.md

 We stored more data about our classes.
 This way, we could access more and more accurately detect which patterns are performed.

 Milestone 7:
 The design of our core code did not change substantially during this milestone.
 The main changes to core code was the addition of stored data about our classes to make implementing future features possible.
 We also added GUI code in this milestone.
-The GUI code references the core code but the core code does not know about the GUI code.
+The GUI code references the core code but the core code does not know about the GUI.

 Who did what
 Milestone 1: